pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "We’re here to laugh at the odds and live our lives so well that Death will tremble to take us."
 --Charles Bukowski

+<a class="anchor" id="burkeman"></a>
+"True security lies in the unrestrained embrace of insecurity--in the recognition that we never really stand on solid ground, and never can."
+--Oliver Burkeman

 "A simple answer that is clear and precise will always have more power in the world than a complex one that is true."
 --Nolan Bushnell